 Loon Lake is located along Highway 118, approximately 10 km east of Haliburton.
 The western shores of the lake area accessed from Gregory Lane off Highway 118.
 Property on the eastern side of the lake is reached via Loon Lake Road, also off of Highway 118.
 There are some water access only properties located on the southwestern portion of the lake.
+As of 2019, there were a reported 122 properties on the lake.

 Being close to the amenities in the town of Haliburton makes this a great choice for people looking for convenient access to their cottage.
 You will also find hundreds of acres of crown land near the southern part of the lake … a great opportunity to explore our spectacular region!!